musqz/betterlockscreen-theming/README.md

 # Betterlockscreen Theme Toolkit for Mabox Linux (pl, es, en)

-This toolkit provides **user-friendly scripts** to generate, select, and apply custom Betterlockscreen Cyberpunk, Vibrant, and Pastel themes on **Mabox Linux**.
-Edit login, verification, and warning text.
-It integrates with Mabox’s desktop wallpaper.
+This toolkit offers intuitive scripts for creating, selecting, and applying custom Betterlockscreen themes—including Cyberpunk, Vibrant, and Pastel styles—on Mabox Linux.
+It allows easy customization of login, verification, and warning messages, and seamlessly integrates with the Mabox desktop wallpaper system.

 Note:
   * Need `betterlockscreen` installed and setup for Mabox.